Xutos & Pontapés: 2004–2017

 In 2004 Gui returned as an official member of Xutos & Pontapés and the band released the album O Mundo ao Contrário.
 For their 25th anniversary celebrations, they played two sold-out concerts in October at the Pavilhão Atlântico, with a total attendance of 28.000 people.

 On 13 January 2009, the band celebrated their 30th anniversary with a show at the Pavilhão de Portugal in Lisbon.
 In April 2009, they released a new self-titled studio album.
 On 26 September 2009, they finished their 30th anniversary tour with a three-hour show at a packed Estádio do Restelo.
 In November 2009, Xutos & Pontapés won the MTV Europe Music Award for Best Portuguese Act.

-In 2012 they released O Cerco Continua, a re-recoding of their 1985 album Cerco.
+In 2012 they released O Cerco Continua, a re-recording of their 1985 album Cerco.

 In January 2014 Xutos & Pontapés released the album Puro.
 On 7 and 8 March 2014, they played for 30.000 people at the MEO Arena in Lisbon.

 Founding member and guitarist Zé Pedro died on 30 November 2017, aged 61.